 Utility Fund - equipment maintenance and replacement reserve.
-Accumulation at December 31, 2005 is \$92,641.
+Accumulation at December 31, 2007 is \$141,772.
 Reserve is held in a bank savings account.

 Municipal Recreation Area Fund - accumulation of special green fees, which is spent on specific items approved by the women's and men's golf associations.
-The amount accumulated is in a bank savings account.
+The amount accumulated is in a bank savings account and certificate of deposit.

 Municipal Recreation Area Fund - reserve for repayment of the 1974 revenue bonds.
-Total required accumulation at December 31, 2005 is \$13,200.
+Total required accumulation at December 31, 2007 is \$13,200.
 Reserve is held in a bank savings account.

 Ambulance Service Fund - equipment replacement reserve.
-Accumulation at December 31, 2005 is \$60,978.
+Accumulation at December 31, 2007 is \$65,928.
 Reserve is held in a bank certificate of deposit.